San Andrés (island): Transportation

-With the establishment of an airport in the northern part of the island, transport services from the mainland of Colombia ushered economic development in the island, particularly in the San Andrés town.
+With the construction of an airport in the northern part of the island, transport services from the mainland of Colombia brought economic development in the island, particularly in the San Andrés town.
 Gustavo Rojas Pinilla International Airport has flight services offered by American Airlines, Avianca, LATAM Colombia, Viva Air Colombia, Wingo, and SATENA to Barranquilla, Bogotá, Cartagena, Cali, Medellín, Miami, and Providencia.
 There are also charter flights offered by Air Transat from Montréal during winter months.

 However, the sea route to visit the island is by cruise ships only (3–4 days journey).
 There are no passenger services to the island, though some cargo ships do carry a few passengers.
 The island also has a good network of paved lateral roads connecting the main circular road, which is of 30 km length.
 A tourist train (improvised tractor with coaches) also operates within the island.
 Boat services are also available within the island to visit various small towns and other locations of tourist interest along the coast line.